sp-tarkov/build/README.md

 1. Clones the tagged commits of each repository.
 1. Builds each project.
 1. Combines and compresses the build files into a release file.
-1. Copies the release file to a web-accessible location.
+1. Copies the release file to web-accessible locations.
-1. Release notifications (creates a Gitea release, sends a Discord notification, etc.)

-## Gitea Runner Configuration

-TODO: Update for Gitea

-### Run the Runner

-TODO: Update for Gitea
+1. Sends release notifications.

 ## Module Requirements